-When your child arrives for their English family homestay, we will give them a short test to check their level of English and any areas of weakness.
-English Lessons will be adapted to suit their level of English and any requests that you have made.
-Lessons will only be shared (maximum 3 children) where ability levels are similar.
+English Lessons will be adapted to suit your child’s level of English and any requests that you have made.
+Lessons will only be shared (maximum 2 children) where ability levels are similar.

 Lessons focus on having fun with English, to develop confidence and the ability to communicate effectively.
 There is plenty of time for one to one help.
 Language learning is of course not restricted to lesson times, but continues throughout the day.

 Lessons and homework that we choose from include:

 - researching the answers to a general knowledge quiz